surniaulula/wpsso-faq/readme.txt

 Offers a `[faq]` and `[question]` shortcode to include a list of FAQs by category, or individual Questions and Answers in your post/page content.

-Optional: See the [Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on creating a different template for FAQ category archive webpages using your existing theme archive template.
+Optional: See the [WordPress Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on (optionally) creating a different template for FAQ category archive webpages using your existing theme archive template.

 > Note that this add-on manages Question / Answer pages along with FAQ categories -- it does not create meta tags or Schema markup in webpages.
 If you need <strong>Schema FAQPage</strong> markup FAQ category archive webpages, you will need the [WPSSO Schema JSON-LD Markup (Premium) add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) to create that markup.